SET ANSI_WARNINGS (Transact-SQL)

 When truncation occurs in any conversion to or from binary or varbinary data, no warning or error is issued, regardless of SET options.

 ANSI_WARNINGS is not honored when passing parameters in a stored procedure, user-defined function, or when declaring and setting variables in a batch statement.
 For example, if a variable is defined as char(3), and then set to a value larger than three characters, the data is truncated to the defined size and the INSERT or UPDATE statement succeeds.

 You can use the user options option of sp_configure to set the default setting for ANSI_WARNINGS for all connections to the server.
-For more information, see sp_configure (Transact-SQL) or Setting Server Configuration Options.
+For more information, see sp_configure (Transact-SQL).